 TVLine also speculates that Organized Crime will “address widespread public protests of racist acts performed by police departments all over the United States”, thanks to the synopsis indicating a dramatic change in the police department that he must learn to adjust to as he rebuilds his life and career.

-Law & Order: Organized Crime is scheduled to debut on Thursday, April 1st with a Law & Order: SVU crossover no less.
+Law & Order: Organized Crime is scheduled to debut on Thursday, April 1st with a Law & Order: SVU crossover.

-The two-hour Organized Crime premiere event will begin with an SVU episode at 9/8 central.
-Which will be followed by the premiere episode of Law & Order: Organized Crime at 10/9 central.
+The two-hour Organized Crime premiere event will begin with an SVU episode (Law and Order: SVU season 22 episode 9 titled “Return Of The Prodigal Son”) at 9/8 central during which we will see the SVU squad helping Detective Stabler look for the suspect who threatened his family.
+Which will be followed by the series premiere episode of Law & Order: Organized Crime (titled “What Happens in Puglia”) at 10/9 central.